yuchensun97/Super-Mario-Bro-version-A3C/README.md

  ```
  pip install Iv gym==v0.15.3
  ```
  You could use a virtual enviroment to help with old version package.

+ I highly recommend you using Anaconda to manage an enviroment for this project
+ 1. Create an environment.
+Replace `myenv` with your environment name
+    ```
+    conda create --name myenve
+    ```
+ 2. Create an enviroment with Python 3.6
+    ```
+    conda create -n myenv python=3.6
+    ```
+ 3. Install the package listed above